Dr0f0x/ChainCLI/README.md

 Parameters specify a type they expect (e.g number or string) and are generally order dependent as without that verifying correct types would be quite impossible.
 Additionally a parameter should be able to be repeated (infinitely) to pass a list of sorts, however in that case he must be the last param of the argument for similar reason as above (one couldnt differentiate the end from a wrong type).

+**Style For Documentation**

+Optional arguments are wrapped in [    ], same with optional paramters to these arguments or to the command itself (if a parameter for an arguemnt is optional u get the nested structure [--arg [param]])

+Required arguments are wrapped in <    >, same with optional paramters to these arguments or to the command itself (if a parameter for an arguemnt is optional u get the nested structure <--arg <param>>)

+if an argument or parameter can be repeated it is suffixed with ... (like the params notation in many programming languages), e.g <--arg>... or [param]... or for sargs with params [--arg [param]]...

+args or params can have default values that are displayed in the Options section

+command should have short descirption and long description (to be used with general help and command specific help) for each arg a usage comment that is to be used in Options section, like

+Options:
+    -h --help Usage comment here